bhardwaj-lab/sincei/docs/index.rst

 .. image:: ./content/images/sincei.png

 Bhardwaj V. (2022) sincei: A user-friendly toolkit for QC, counting, clustering and plotting of single-cell (epi)genomics data.

 Installation
 -------------------
-sincei is a command line toolkit based on python3, and can be installed using [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
+sincei is a command line toolkit based on python3, and can be installed using `conda <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_

 Create a new conda environment and install sincei using: